 Bridges weren’t just built to cross a river, it was also a form of defense and checkpoint.
 That’s why 4 guard towers were built on the corners of the Ponte Vecchio.

-This guard tower named the “Torre dei Mannelli” is the only of the 4 guard towers that wasn’t demolished over the centuries.
+This guard tower named the “Torre dei Mannelli” is the only of the 4 guard towers that weren’t demolished over the centuries.

 8. There’s a little square at the center of the bridge